Texas LLC: how to start an LLC in Texas

 Naming Requirements

-Your Texas LLC name must comply with specific state guidelines:
+Your Texas LLC name must comply with specific state requirements:

-- Should be distinguishable from other registered entities in the Texas Secretary of State database
+- Distinguishable name: Your chosen name must be distinguishable from other registered business entities in Texas

 registered agent Requirements